h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/histogram_type.rst

 Description
 ~~~~~~~~~~~

+Histogram aggregation is commonly used to speed up the split finding process in decision tree algorithms.
+Instead of considering every possible way to split a set of training instances based on a given feature, the problem can be simplified by considering discrete sections of the feature space.

+For example if we have some feature ranging from 0-100 and 10M training instances, a traditional tree algorithm will enumerate over all 10M training instances to find a split.
+Instead the feature space could be evenly divided into 10 regions (0-10,10-20,...,90-100).
+The information from training instances is then aggregated into these histogram bins, and the process of finding a split now only requires enumerating over 10 possible split points.

+The histogram_type option specifies to the method of calculating these bin boundaries.
+The option has an impact on the possible split points a tree algorithm is able to select.

 By default (AUTO) GBM/DRF bins from min...max in steps of (max-min)/N.  Use this option to specify the type of histogram to use for finding optimal split points.
 Available types include:

 - AUTO